yogeshepam/node_mentoring_program/README.md

 How to create add new entity model and migrations?

-`sequelize model:generate --name Group --attributes name:string,permissions:array`
+`sequelize model:generate --name Group --attributes name:string,permissions:array:{string}`

+How to create seeder files?
+`sequelize seed:create --name Group`